MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-overview.md

 As a member added to the Contributors group of a project, you can use most features provided under **Boards** or **Work**.
 Users with Basic access have full access to all features.
 Users with Stakeholder access are limited to certain features.
 For details, see [Stakeholder access quick reference](../../organizations/security/stakeholder-access.md).

-To learn more about permissions and access, see [Permissions and access for work tracking](../../organizations/security/permissions-access-work-tracking.md) and [About access levels](../../organizations/security/access-levels.md).
+To learn more about permissions and access, see [Permissions and access for work tracking](../../organizations/security/permissions-access-work-tracking.md) and [Stakeholder access quick reference](../../organizations/security/stakeholder-access.md).

 To add users to a project, see [Add users to a project or team](../../organizations/security/add-users-team-project.md).